 Fixed vs variable rate plans

 Most of the electricity plans listed above are variable rate plans, meaning the prices you are charged can change at the retailer’s discretion.
 Some energy providers also offer fixed rate plans, whereby you can lock in competitive prices now, with the aim of saving in the long run.
-Fixed rate plans are usually only offered by the big three power companies – AGL, Origin and EnergyAustralia – but there are exceptions.
+Fixed rate plans are offered by limited retailers now, like Red Energy.
 Not all fixed rate plans on our database are included on this page, so head over to our fixed rate energy plans review for more.

 Check the benefit period